• Skip to primary navigation

 Note you can also use a standing mixer to make the peanut butter donut batter.

-donut batter in a donut maker
+Some donut batter in a donut maker.

-Step 3: Preheat your donut maker or prep your donut pan for baking them in the oven.
+Step 3: Preheat your donut maker or prep your donut pan for baking in the oven.
 (Note the newer donut maker model is square, not round like my old one.)

 Add the donut batter to the Babycakes donut maker.
 You can also use a donut pan to bake the donuts.
 Note the thickness of the batter.
 It should not be runny.